K-Scorpio/scorpiosec/content/en/posts/HTB-Runner.md

 ## Initial Foothold

-`http://teamcity.runner.htb` leads to a login form for TeamCitywith version `2023.05.3`.
+`http://teamcity.runner.htb` leads to a login form for TeamCity with version `2023.05.3`.
 Researching for specific vulnerabilities we discover [CVE-2023-42793](https://www.exploit-db.com/exploits/51884), allowing us to create a new user with administrative privileges.

 ![teamcity subdomain](/images/HTB-Runner/teamcity-runner.png)